DoD-Platform-One/gitlab-runner/docs/overview.md

 #### Troubleshooting Tips

-The gitlab-runner is configured to clone the repository from the gitlab webservice via the "clone_url" setting so the runner clones from the same endpoint it uses to register with the gitlab webservice API which is the gitlab-webservice kubernetes service in the gitlab namespace.
+- The gitlab-runner is configured to clone the repository from the gitlab webservice via the "clone_url" setting.
+This setting typically points to the GitLab instance's external URL or internal service name (e.g., `gitlab-webservice.gitlab.svc...`).
+The runner also uses this endpoint (or the one specified in `gitlabUrl`) to register with the GitLab API.
-If gitlab webservice is behind HTTPS ingress then within the values.yaml file "certSecretName" can be populated with certificate and key files if there are certificate issues when cloning.
+- If the GitLab instance (webservice) is behind HTTPS ingress and uses a certificate not trusted by the runner's environment (e.g., a self-signed or private CA), certificate issues can occur during cloning or registration.
+In such cases, the `certsSecretName` value in `values.yaml` can be populated with the name of a secret containing the necessary CA certificate (`ca.crt`) and optionally client certificates (`tls.crt`, `tls.key`).
+The runner will mount these certificates to establish trust.
+- **Registration Failure:** If the runner fails to register (often seen as errors in the runner pod logs about failing to connect or register), and you have `autoRegister.enabled=true`, verify the following:
+    - Kyverno is installed and running correctly in the cluster.
+    - The Kyverno `ClusterPolicy` named `sync-gitlab-runner-secret` exists and is active.
+    - Check if the `gitlab-gitlab-runner-secret` has been successfully created/synced into the `gitlab-runner` namespace (`kubectl get secret gitlab-gitlab-runner-secret -n gitlab-runner`).
+If this secret is missing, the runner cannot get the token to register.
+Investigate Kyverno policy status and logs.